NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

 5. Parquet rebase mode is set to "LEGACY" by default.

-   Below 2 rebase mode related Spark configurations are set to `LEGACY` by default on Databricks:
+   The following Spark configurations are set to `LEGACY` by default on Databricks:

    ```
    spark.sql.legacy.parquet.datetimeRebaseModeInWrite